proycon/folia/README.rst

 of linguistically annotated language resources.
 FoLiA’s intended use is as a format for storing and/or exchanging language resources, including corpora.
-Our aim is to introduce a single rich format that can accomodate a wide variety of linguistic annotation types through a single generalised paradigm.
+Our aim is to introduce a single rich format that can accommodate a wide variety of linguistic annotation types through a single generalised paradigm.
 We do not commit to any label set, language or linguistic theory.
 This is always left to the developer of the language resource, and provides maximum flexibility.